On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers

 \section{Power consumption model}

 This section describes the interconnection network power model tailored to the BXIv3 architecture we implemented in our network simulator.
-This model is based on the Energy Efficient Ethernet (EEE) standard (see Section~\ref{sec:background:EEE} and the extensions proposed to expand its functionality (see Section~\ref{sec:background:EEE-extensions}), such as LPI, PDT, and \emph{Perfbound}.
-We have also designed some improvements to the \emph{Perfbound} strategy, so that EEE can be better applied to Ethernet-based interconnection networks when used to run HPC applications.
+This model is based on the Energy Efficient Ethernet (EEE) standard (see Section~\ref{sec:background:EEE-lpi}) and the extensions proposed to expand its functionality (see Section~\ref{sec:background:EEE-extensions}), such as LPI, PDT, and \emph{PerfBound}.
+We have also designed some improvements to the \emph{PerfBound} strategy, so that EEE can be better applied to Ethernet-based interconnection networks when used to run HPC applications.

-The EEE standard specifies the PHY layer behavior, but the transition between link states is left to the vendor.
 For BXIv3-based interconnection networks, we assume a combined input-output queued (CIOQ) switch architecture.
 Specifically, BXIv3-based switches define buffers at input and output ports, so it is possible to grant switch crossing requests from input buffers to non-operative ports, i.e, to output ports in the \emph{Sleep} state.
 This way, packets will be stored on their respective output queues when ports power up, i.e., when returning to the \emph{Wake} state.

 We have opted to implement and experiment with the EEE standard because BXIv3 and further switch generations are Ethernet-based\footnote{\href{https://www.nextplatform.com/2024/12/10/eviden-mainstreams-bxi-interconnect-thanks-to-ultra-ethernet-and-ai-boom/}{https://tinyurl.com/a484fjpj}}.
 Furthermore, Eviden, the French company devising BXI, is one of the founder members of the Ultra Ethernet Consortium (UEC), where Eviden has planned a Roadmap for BXIv4 and BXIv5 generations in this decade.
 Since the UEC explicitly aims to scale relatively flat Ethernet networks to support up to $1$ million endpoints within the next several years, the power management will be a cornerstone to keep proportional energy consumption in these networks.